tem11010/batson_bayes/R-code/README.txt

 This folder contains code and data necessary to:
 1. generate data for simulations in Rstan.
-2. Generate plots of simulations for 'OG' and simultaneous scenarios.
+2. Generate plots of simulations for 'OG'/original model, as well simultaneous scenarios.

+More details on model specifications are provided in the TAS manuscript.
+The key code for running the analyses can be found in: data_generation.R, model.R, and simultaneous_sims.R.
+All other code is used for cleaning and visualizing the data.
+Note that data is presented in this repo.
+The extra/ folder contains some anciliary code not necessary for replicating the results in the manuscript.

 Code				Function